potterzot/cookbook/cookbook.md

 In a small dish, mix the flour with warm water to form a runny paste.
 Add this to the soup, along with the milk.
 Add salt and pepper to taste.
 Boil until it has a good consistency.
 Enjoy with cheddar on top, and fresh bread and butter!

+### <a name="tony-potter-beans"></a> Potter Ham and Beans
+* Pinto beans
+* Ham hock
+Boil beans for 10 minutes and then let sit for one hour.
+Discard water.
+Put beans and water in 3:1 ratio to beans in crock pot.
+Cut ham hock to 3" pieces and add.
+Cook approximately five hours.

 ## <a name="healing-healthy-foods"></a> Healing and Healthy Foods